 Floors including sub-floors

 Repair category 1

 Notes Sections of flooring are loose/uneven.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes The banister at the first floor hallway may not meet current Building Standards.
+Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.